jkriste/Perk-by-Daylight/README.md

 **What about privacy?
 Is any of my data being collected?**

 Perk by Daylight will in no circumstances upload **ANY** data to anywhere.
 The only time Perk by Daylight will use the network is when downloading an update, when requested to.
-You have the option of ignoring updates (currently implemented in the `config.json` file, but needs to have a UI implementation), in which case, Perk by Daylight can be used without internet.
+You have the option of ignoring updates by going to `File -> Preferences...` and checking the `Ignore Updates` option.
+Optionally, there is also a `Offline Mode` option, in which Perk by Daylight can be used without internet.
 I respect the privacy of anyone that uses Perk by Daylight and can guarantee that Perk by Daylight does not use the internet with the exception of downloading updates.

 **Why Java of all programming languages?**